-where: A_0 = area of the standard footprint (km2 of seabed area per km of line)

-F_0 = fragility within the standard impact footprint (range 0-1)

-f_1 = frequency (0-1) of non-standard scenario 1

-A_1 = area of the footprint associated with scenario 1

-F_1 = fragility within the scenario 1 footprint;
+where: $A_0$ = area of the standard footprint (km of seabed area per km of line) $F_0$ = fragility within the standard impact footprint (range 0-1) $f_1$ = frequency (0-1) of non-standard scenario 1 $A_1$ = area of the footprint associated with scenario 1 $F_1$ = fragility within the scenario 1 footprint.

-- 25. Units are in km^2 of seabed area per km of line.
-Note that setting fragility = 1 for all scenario footprints (i.e. 100% mortality within all footprints) implies an Impact index identical to the Footprint index. - 26.
-Consistent with SC-CAMLR-XXIX, Annex 4, paragraph 4.12, prior distributions rather than point estimates of the input parameters are used to represent uncertainty and to generate confidence intervals around the calculated output distributions for Footprint index and Impact index.
-Code is available from the Secretariat to facilitate the calculation of these two indices using frequency distributions (the R-library 'IApdf' is described in WG-SAM-10/20 see paragraphs 41 to 44 for a worked example).
-This code can be used to translate gear footprint estimates into a footprint index and impact index estimate for each gear type as required in the annual preliminary assessment pro forma of Annex 22-06/B.
+26. Units are in $\text{km}^2$ of seabed area per km of line.
+Note that setting fragility = 1 for all scenario footprints (i.e. 100% mortality within all footprints) implies an impact index identical to the footprint index.

+27. Consistent with SC-CAMLR-XXIX, Annex 4, paragraph 4.12, prior distributions, rather than point estimates, of the input parameters are used to represent uncertainty and to generate confidence intervals around the calculated output distributions for footprint index and impact index.
+Code is available from the Secretariat to facilitate the calculation of these two indices using frequency distributions (the R-library 'IApdf' is described in WG-SAM-10/20 - see paragraphs 42 to 45 for a worked example).
+This code can be used to translate gear footprint estimates into a footprint index and impact index estimate for each gear type as required in the annual preliminary assessment pro forma of Annex 22-06/A.